 Wisconsin is home to some spectacular lights displays over the holiday season.
-Many displays are drive-through so you don’t have to get out of your car in the cold winter weather.
-Donations to local food banks and shelters are accepted at most shows- which is a great way to give back and share in the true spirit of the season.
-So get your family together and make a road trip to one of these beautiful displays!
+Many displays are drive-through, meaning you don’t have to get out of your car in the cold winter weather.
+Donations to local food banks and shelters are accepted at most shows which is a great way to give back and share in the true spirit of the season.
+Get your family together and make a road trip to one (or all) of these beautiful displays!

-Located downtown along the banks of the Wisconsin River, every year the Rotary club puts up millions of Christmas lights in Riverside Park for the public to see.
-The purpose is to collect food donations for local food pantries.
-Features a holiday village with reindeer and animated displays and is open through December 31st.
-Admission is free but visitors are encouraged to make donations of cash or non-perishable food items
+Located downtown along the banks of the Wisconsin River, this year La Crosse is celebrating 25 years of celebration.
+That being said, the Rotary Club is decorating Riverside Park with over three million lights for the public to bask in.
+The main goal is to collect food donations for local food pantries.
+Featuring much more than lights, including a holiday village, you can visit with Santa and see live reindeer or go ice skating or take a carriage ride (for a small fee) or view a live nativity scene.
+Admission is free but visitors are encouraged to make donations of cash or non-perishable food items to support the cause.

-Drive through Olin Park in Madison WI and experience the beauty of Holiday Fantasy in Lights.
-The event is celebrating its 30th anniversary this year and admission is free (donations are encouraged at the end of the display).
-The lights go on each evening at 4:00 pm through January 1st.
+Drive through Olin Park in Madison, WI and experience the beauty of Holiday Fantasy in Lights.
+Admission is free but as with the others, donations are highly encouraged at the end of the display.
+Your donations help support the UW Health Burn Center and other local community organizations.
+The lights go on at dusk and continue throughout the season until January 4th.

-Drive through Making Spirits Bright from 5:00 – 9:00pm through December 31st (closed December 24th).
-Located in Quarryview Center and features concessions, trolley rides and a visit from Santa.
-Admission is free, but donations to Sheboygan Food Bank are greatly appreciated.
+Drive through Making Spirits Bright from 5 – 9 pm from now through December 31st (closed December 24th).
+Located in Quarryview Center, this event features concessions, trolley rides, and a visit from the holly jolly man we call Santa.
+Admission is free, but your donations to the Sheboygan Food Bank are greatly appreciated.

-Open through January 1st from 7:00am – 9:30pm, Christmas Village admission is free, but donations are appreciated.
-Experience Christmas scenes of the Victorian era and local historical replicas with 60,000 lights to enjoy.
+Open from now until January 1st from 7 am – 9:30 pm, Christmas Village admission is free, but donations are well-received.
+Experience life-sized Victorian era Christmas scenes and local historical replicas with 60,000 lights to count.